iov-one/iov-core/packages/iov-core/README.md

 console.log(mnemonic24);
 ```

-Create a new profile with two entries:
+Create a new profile with two wallets:

 ```ts
 import { Ed25519HdWallet, UserProfile } from '@iov/keycontrol';